SKIP THESE BAD BUYS

 Two billion disposable razors made from cheap plastic and steel end up in landfills across the nation each year.
 Those who shave regularly would do better to invest in an electric shaver, straight razor, or refillable razor.
 Just be sure to compare prices on blade refills, which can be the most costly component in the long-run.

 Facial cleansers, toothpastes, soaps, and body scrubs are just some of the personal care products to include plastic microbeads in recent years.
-Many states have banned or tried to ban the beads for the sake of environmental health -- the tiny beads filter into waterways and are consumed by aquatic animals -- and because they may harm skin or contribute to tartar buildup when used orally.
+Many states have banned or tried to ban the beads for the sake of environmental health — the tiny beads filter into waterways and are consumed by aquatic animals — and because they may harm skin or contribute to tartar buildup when used orally.
+In January 2018, a ban on microbeads went into effect in Great Britain.

 Thousands of accidents involving children happen each year due to harmful ingredients like bleach and ammonia, linked to liver and kidney damage, being consumed.
 Choose non-toxic or natural cleaners found in most markets, or save money by making your own cleaning solutions from vinegar, lemon juice, and baking soda.